 - Updates of Grease, Seaside and Glorp.

 One feature that is not prominently mentioned in the announcement is the introduction of a new code compression/decompression algorhithm for library access.
 There was an evil bug in VAST that would only bite you in very special scenarios, but then it was really bad.
 What I am talking about are special characters in your source code that was used on different operating systems.
 Like if you used German umlauts in Strings in your source code and saved your code on Windows and wanted to continue development on Linux.
 New method editions would get “scrambled” when you saved them on Linux.
-This is now history, and especially for projects developing on, say, Linux and testing/fixing on Unix/Linux, this makes life a lot easier.
+This is now history, and especially for projects developing on, say, Windows and testing/fixing on Unix/Linux, this makes life a lot easier.

 VA 8.6.2 is free to download for customers with a current support contract.
 You can also register to get a free evaluation licence (no time-bombs, no restrictions, just a nag screen on startup).
 If you are interested in purchasing and upgrading you can contact Instantiations or, if you are in Germany, Austria or Switzerland, get in touch with us (objektfabrik).
 We are an official reseller of Instantiations and provide traning and consulting services for VA Smalltalk projects.